rclone/rclone/MANUAL.md

 If poll-interval is updated or disabled temporarily, some changes might not get picked up by the polling function, depending on the used remote.

+This command takes an "fs" parameter.
+If this parameter is not supplied and if there is only one VFS in use then that VFS will be used.
+If there is more than one VFS in use then the "fs" parameter must be supplied.

 ### vfs/refresh: Refresh the directory cache. {#vfs-refresh}